Foundational Competencies for Undergraduate Medical Education

 Developing Faculty Skills in Competency-Based Medical Education (CBME)

-The course, tailored specifically for those faculty members working in undergraduate medical education (UME) and based on the new Foundational Competencies for UME, begins with a review and exploration of key principles and concepts of competency-based medical education (CBME), and then drills deeper into more specific assessment methods, skills, and approaches throughout the week.
-The course is highly interactive, and uses multiple learning approaches combined with systems thinking to help participants build effective competency-based educational programs, including those with robust systems of assessment.
+Tailored specifically for faculty members working in undergraduate medical education (UME) and based on the new Foundational Competencies for UME, this two-part course begins with a review and exploration of key principles and concepts of competency-based medical education (CBME), and then drills deeper into more specific assessment methods, skills, and approaches.
+The course is highly interactive and uses multiple learning approaches combined with systems thinking to help participants build effective competency-based educational programs, including those with robust systems of assessment.

 https://physicianaccountability.org/wp-content/uploads/2021/08/UGRC-Coalition-Report-FINAL.pdf